heroku/heroku-buildpack-php/README.md

 [Composer][] is the de fecto dependency manager for PHP, similar to Bundler in Ruby.

 - Declare your dependencies in `composer.json`; see [docs][cdocs] for syntax and other details.
 - Run `php composer.phar install` *locally* at least once to generate a `composer.lock` file.
-Make sure this file is also committed into version control.
+Make sure both `composer.json` and `composer.lock` files are committed into version control.
 - When you push the app, the buildpack will fetch and install dependencies when it detects both `composer.json` and `composer.lock` files.

 Note: It is optional to have `composer.phar` within the application root.
 If missing, the buildpack will automatically fetch the latest version available from <http://getcomposer.org/composer.phar>.